msaeed027/coding_challenge/README.md

 this is a custom implementation for Cartesian product which based on we can solve them two by two.
 #### More explanation
 1. Take the first two list then solve them and get the result
-2. Take the result from the previous operation and solve it with the third list and get the result
+2. Take the result and solve it with the third list and get the result
-3. repeat step 2 until there's no more items in the list
+3. repeat step 2 until there's no more lists
+4. return the result

 ### 3. rx_combine
 this method is based on reactivex (RxPY) and the custom combine idea

 I created an RxPY custom `cartesian_product` operator and used this operator to convert stream of lists to stream of all possible combination between these lists.

-but what bother me a lot after using reactivex at this point that i faced a problem that i should convert the output stream to list to return a valid HTTP response and I have created a method to do so `observable_to_list` but i feel this a bad use for Reactive programming or it's not a good fit this context but i left it as it
+but what bother me a lot after using reactivex at this point that i faced a problem that i should convert the output stream to list to return a valid HTTP response and I have created a method to do so `observable_to_list` but i feel this a bad use for Reactive programming or it's not a good fit for this context but i left it as it

 ## Endpoints
 ### Combination